The Sword of Reckoning: Chapter 1 Sneak Peek

 “Have you been in communication with her mother since then?”

 Silence ensued.
 An unsettling feeling crumbled her resolve.
 “Not for a long while.”
+Those words ripped a beat from her heart.
 She ogled him.
 “Okay, out with it.”

 “Out with what?”